 “Let each of you look not only to his own interests, but also to the interests of others.”
 Philippians 2:4

 1. Pray for God to guide you to find a local charity who needs care packs

 This could be a homeless shelter, women’s refuge or a Red Cross organization helping people affected by natural disasters or some other crisis.
 This website will help you to find local homeless charities

-Contact the charity that you have chosen.
+2. Contact the charity you have selected

 First, ask if they have a need for care packs, and what items they would like you to include (and what to avoid!).
-If care packs aren’t required, enquire if they know of another local organization who may be interested.
+If care packs aren’t needed, enquire if they know of another local organization who may be interested.

-The care packs put together by the Schooley’s Mountain Ecclesia (pictured below) cost approx. $14USD per pack.
+The care packs put together by the Schooley’s Mountain Ecclesia (pictured below) cost approx. $14USD ($18CDN) per pack.
 Click the photos to enlarge.

 Ultimately, what you choose depends on whether you’re making simple kits, perhaps in ZipLock bags, or something more substantial.
 The care packs pictured here included an insulated lunch tote and contained the following items:

 - Body wash – travel size